PriyaMeka/PriyaMeka/README.md

 - 👋 Hi, I’m Priyanka Meka
 - 👀 I’m working as Software Tester.
-- 🌱 I’m currently learning Test Automation.
+- 🌱 I have experience in Test Automation.
 - 💞️ I’m looking to collaborate on projects with dynamic team.
 - 📫 You can reach me on +64279773944.